ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/configuring-data/index.md

 ## Validating resources

-The Validator script will be executed in an environment where several request and server data will be available.
-In this environment, there are several global variables available to you that can be used to validate the request parameter, body, or even to authorize the request.
+The Validator script will be executed in an environment where several requests and server data will be available.
+In this environment, there are several global variables available to you that can be used to validate the request parameter, body, or values.

-The validator can be used as an integration with the Auth service:
+The validator can be used as an integration with the [Auth service](/docs/auth/):

 ```application/json
 {